great-expectations/great_expectations/docs/tutorials/saving_metrics.rst

 Configuring a Validation Action
 *********************************

-Once a MetricStore is available, it is possible to configure a a new `StoreMetricsAction` to save metrics during validation.
+Once a MetricStore is available, it is possible to configure a new `StoreMetricsAction` to save metrics during validation.

 Add the following yaml block to your DataContext validation operators configuration: